 How to Apply: Application Process

-As you prepare your application materials, follow and pay close attention to the Application Checklist.
-All items must be submitted by the deadlines listed below.
+As you prepare your application materials, follow and pay close attention to the Application Checklist (Step 1 below).
+All items must be submitted by the deadlines listed.
 No application materials or application fees will be returned if an applicant does not match with the USU DI.
-If you haven't already, we recommend you review the USU DI Admission Requirements, 10 Great Reasons to Consider the USU DI, and read through the questions on the Frequently Asked Questions page.
+If you haven't already, we recommend you review the USU DI Admission Requirements, watch What Makes the USU DI Different, and read through the questions on the Frequently Asked Questions page.

 January 5, 2018: